Octopus tetricus: Habitat

-Octopus tetricus occurs in the intertidal zone along rocky shores and seagrass beds, and in the ocean, out up to 70 m, and it has been suggested that this species is associated more commonly with rocky reefs during the breeding season, although they frequent areas of the sea bed with soft-sediments for much of their life.
+Octopus tetricus occurs in the intertidal zone along rocky shores and seagrass beds and in the ocean at depths of up to 70 m.
+It has been suggested that this species is associated more commonly with rocky reefs during the breeding season, although they frequent areas of the sea bed with soft-sediments for much of their life.
 O. tetricus alter their habitats by digging out dens and using remains from prey, including but not limited to shells.
 It is very common for scallop beds to be found in close proximity to the excavated dens.
 The scallops serve as a food source and their shells are part of the shell beds built.
 One O. tetricus den in Sydney has been observed being continuously used by different individuals since at least 2009.
 O. tetricus has been observed shifting and transporting sediment and shells to maintain their dens.
 They tend to have a preference for materials that are free from barnacles and encrustations, although the scale on which this is the case is dependent on foraging success.

 This species can be found across a variety of coastal environments all year round, but there are some observations of adults aggregating inshore for breeding purposes during spring and summer.
 Most individuals have high site fidelity, staying in the same location for an average of 3 months.
 These movements in and out of coastal areas and deeper ocean depths could potentially correlate with the stages of lifecycle they are currently in.
 Life cycle stage also influences the position which they sit inside their dens, where brooding females will sit close to the entrance as a means of protecting the eggs compared to non-brooding females that reside near the back of the den.
 Females must defend their eggs from other males of the same species, but also other marine dwelling organisms, such as eels.